-Oracle Database In-Memory (Database In-Memory) is a suite of features, first introduced in Oracle Database 12c Release 1 (220.127.116.11), that greatly improves performance for real-time analytics and mixed workloads.
+Oracle Database In-Memory (Database In-Memory) is a suite of features that greatly improves performance for real-time analytics and mixed workloads.
 The In-Memory Column Store (IM column store) is the key feature of Database In-Memory.

 1.1 Challenges for Analytic Applications

 Traditionally, obtaining good performance for analytic queries meant satisfying several requirements.

 In a typical data warehouse or mixed-use database, requirements include the following:

 You must provide good performance, which typically requires creating indexes, materialized views, and OLAP cubes.

 For example, if you create 1 to 3 indexes for a table (1 primary key and 2 foreign key indexes) to provide good performance for an OLTP application, then you may need to create additional indexes to provide good performance for analytic queries.